eldipa/book-of-gehn/_posts/2020-12-15-Qemulating-Rasbian-ARM.md

 setup the network.

-But for the enlarge the disk part, this [gist](https://gist.github.com/larsks/3933980) explains a little better.
+But for the enlarge the disk part, this [gist](https://gist.github.com/larsks/3933980) explains the thing a little better.

+[embiggen-disk](https://github.com/bradfitz/embiggen-disk) seems to be a tool to facilite the task.